oat-sa/taohub-user-guide/User Guide 3.4/Appendix/glossary.md

 ## Assessment Variable
 Technical term for the final score assigned to a Test-taker's performance in an [Item](../items/what-is-an-item.md) Session or a [Test](../tests/what-is-a-test.md) Session.

+##Asset
+Assets are files containing images, audio and video and (text) passages.
+They are stored in the [Asset Manager](../appendix/glossary.md#asset-manager).

+##Asset Manager
+The Asset Manager is where all [Assets](../appendix/glossary.md#asset) are stored for use and re-use in test items.
+In some versions of TAO it is called the Media Manager.

 ## Associable Hotspot Panel
 The panel on the left of the Hotspot Interaction which is being edited, from which the shapes needed for the hotspots can be chosen.